tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-2-dmn-and-tpn.md

 >
 > The DMN and TPN are the yin and yang of your brain.
 Both help us and hold us back in certain ways.
 One isn't better than the other.
 But as helpful as the DMN can be (angelic in its own right), it is also a Demon (as its initialism suggests!) for the ADHD or VAST brain because of our capacity for intractable rumination while captive in it.
 (24-25)

 Hallowell and Ratey say to think of the DMN as an angel and demon.
 Angel for the imaginative, creative muse that can give rise to insights, epiphanies, and other realizations.
-And a demon for it's ability to amplify negative thoughts, construct dark imagination and anxiety, to multiply regret and worry.
+And a demon for its ability to amplify negative thoughts, construct dark imagination and anxiety, to multiply regret and worry.

 For a good podcast explaining DMN and TPN networks, see the [Angels and Demons (The TPN and DMN Networks)](https://www.buzzsprout.com/1990340/10633118) episode from *The Attention Seeking Podcast.*